VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

     DELETE(H) deletes the handle object H, where H is a scalar handle.

-    See also NDI.SESSION, NDI.SESSION/ISVALID, CLEAR
+    See also NDI.SESSION.MOCK, NDI.SESSION.MOCK/ISVALID, CLEAR

-Help for ndi.session/delete is inherited from superclass HANDLE
+Help for ndi.session.mock/delete is inherited from superclass HANDLE

     Reference page in Doc Center
-       doc ndi.session/delete
+       doc ndi.session.mock/delete
 ```

 ---

-**eq** - *are 2 NDI_SESSIONS equal?*
+**eq** - *Are two ndi.session.dir objects equivalent?*

 ```
-B = EQ(E1, E2)
+B = EQ(NDI_SESSION_DIR_OBJ_A, NDI_SESSION_DIR_OBJ_B)

-  Returns 1 if and only if the sessions have the same unique reference number.
+  Returns 1 if the two ndi.session.dir objects have the same path and reference fields.
+They do not have to be the same handles (that is, have the same location in memory).

+Help for ndi.session.mock/eq is inherited from superclass NDI.SESSION.DIR
 ```

 ---